Home > Short-Term Health Insurance > Delaware Short-Term Health Insurance

 How has Delaware historically regulated short-term health insurance?

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
-The Trump administration began allowing for much longer short-term plans as of October 2018, unless a state imposed its own restrictions.
+The first Trump administration began allowing for much longer short-term plans as of October 2018, unless a state imposed its own restrictions.

 - If an applicant is replacing other health coverage with a short-term policy, the insurer or agent must provide them with an extensive notice about the limitations of short-term medical plans and the ins and outs of replacing other coverage with a short-term plan.